Saint-Leu-d'Esserent

 Saint-Leu-d'Esserent ([sɛ̃ lø dɛsʁɑ̃]) is a commune in the Oise department in northern France.

-Saint Leu is notable for 3000 m2 of mushroom caves under the Thiverny plateau.
+Saint Leu is notable for 3000 m2 of mushroom quarries under the Thiverny plateau.

 History

-During World War II, the caves were one of three major underground V-1 flying bomb storage depots.
-In addition to the caves, the facility included blockhouses, bunkers, flak emplacements and railway links.
+During World War II, the quarries were one of three major underground V-1 flying bomb storage depots.
+In addition to the quarries, the facility included blockhouses, bunkers, flak emplacements and railway links.
 Allied intelligence firmly identified late in June 1944 that Saint-Leu-d'Esserent and Nucourt were V-1 storage depots.
-On 27 June 1944, Saint-Leu-d'Esserent was initially bombed by the US Army Air Force, then on 4/5 July 1944 by two RAF forces (the first unsuccessfully used Tallboy bombs in an attempt to collapse the limestone roof of the caves).
+On 27 June 1944, Saint-Leu-d'Esserent was initially bombed by the US Army Air Force, then on 4/5 July 1944 by two RAF forces (the first unsuccessfully used Tallboy bombs in an attempt to collapse the limestone roof of the quarries).
 Finally on 7 July 1944, an evening RAF raid successfully blocked the tunnels.